Medical expert of the article

 Prevention

-Cervical dysplasia is a serious diagnosis, the condition of epithelial tissue is threateningly seeking oncopathology.
+Cervical dysplasia is a serious diagnosis, the condition of the epithelial tissue is threateningly tending to oncopathology.
 Therefore, prevention should be comprehensive and regular.
-Cervical cancer as one of the risks of CIN development starts with pre-tuberculosis of gynecological diseases.
-One of the most effective methods of prevention in this area is systematic screening.
-Back in 2004, the international community of gynecologists approved a resolution on a total screening survey of all women, starting from the age of 20-25.
-Inspections are recommended to be conducted at least once every 2 years until the climacteric period (50-55 years) is reached.
-Then, prophylactic screening is put every 3-5 years, although patients can go through it and more often at will.
+Cervical cancer as one of the risks of developing CIN starts with precancerous gynecological diseases.
+One of the most effective methods of prevention in this area is considered to be systematic screening.
+Back in 2004, the international community of gynecologists approved a resolution on a total screening examination of all women, starting from the age of 20-25.
+Examinations are recommended to be carried out at least once every 2 years until reaching the climacteric period (50-55 years).
+Then preventive screening is prescribed every 3-5 years, although patients can undergo it more often at their own request.

-The program of prophylaxis for cervical dysplasia makes it possible to determine in the early stages the patches of pathologically altered epithelium and take timely measures for their reduction.
+The program for prevention of cervical dysplasia makes it possible to identify areas of pathologically altered epithelium at early stages and take timely measures to stop them.
 It is worth noting that screening is not a 100% way to prevent the development of HPV (papillomavirus), it can only be stopped by vaccination.

-Vaccines are effective against all oncogenic infectious and viral agents, they are recommended to be administered to women in their reproductive years.
-These measures, combined with regular cytology, significantly reduce the incidence of cervical cancer and save thousands of lives in general.
+Vaccines are effective against all oncogenic infectious and viral agents, and are recommended for women of reproductive age.
+Such measures, together with regular cytology, significantly reduce the number of cases of cervical cancer and save thousands of lives in general.

-- Timely appeal to the gynecologist, at least once a year.
+- Timely visit to the gynecologist, at least once a year.

-- Complex sanation of any infectious or viral pathogen.
+- Comprehensive treatment of any infectious or viral pathogen.

-- A healthy diet and lifestyle in general.
-Refusal from destructive habits - smoking, alcohol abuse, promiscuous sexual relations.
+- Healthy diet and lifestyle in general.
+Giving up harmful habits - smoking, alcohol abuse, promiscuous sexual relations.

-- Observance of elementary rules of personal hygiene.
+- Observance of basic rules of personal hygiene.

-- The use of cotton underwear, the rejection of fashion experiments with synthetic thongs and other "delights", often leading to inflammatory processes.
+- Use of cotton underwear, refusal of fashionable experiments with synthetic thongs and other “delights” that often lead to inflammatory processes.

-- Contraception as a barrier to infection, especially with STDs (sexually transmitted diseases).
+- Contraception as a barrier to infections, especially STDs (sexually transmitted diseases).

 - Vaccination against papillomavirus.

-- Regular screening of the status of the uterus, cervix and pelvic organs (PAP test, cytology, according to indications - biopsy).
+- Regular screening of the uterus, cervix and pelvic organs (PAP test, cytology, biopsy if indicated).

-Recommendations for the prevention of dysplastic pathology for women of different age categories:
+Recommendations for the prevention of the development of dysplastic pathologies for women of different age categories:

-- The first preventive examination should take place no later than reaching the age of 20-21 (or in the first year after the debut of sexual relations).
+- The first preventive examination should take place no later than the age of 20-21 years (or in the first year after the debut of sexual relations).

-- If a woman older than 30 years PAP-test shows normal results, she still needs to show the doctor at least once every 3 years.
+- If a woman over 30 years of age has normal Pap tests, she still needs to see a doctor at least once every 3 years.

-- Ladies over 65-70 years can stop going to the gynecologist and examinations, if the cytology is normal.
-Prophylactic screening should be continued in the case of frequent positive PAP tests in the period up to 50-55 years.
+- Ladies over 65-70 years old can stop visiting a gynecologist and examinations if cytology is normal.
+Preventive screening should be continued in case of frequent positive Pap tests up to 50-55 years old.

-In many developed countries, there are educational programs for the population, in which explanatory work is carried out on the threat of cancer and their prevention.
+In many developed countries, there are educational programs for the population, which carry out explanatory work on the threat of cancer and its prevention.
 However, neither programs nor orders at the government level can replace common sense and the desire to preserve one's own health.
-Therefore, the prevention of cervical cancer and dysplastic changes should be a matter of conscious and voluntary, every reasonable woman should understand the importance of preventive examinations and take them on schedule in order to avoid serious consequences.
+Therefore, the prevention of cervical cancer and dysplastic changes should be a conscious and voluntary matter, every reasonable woman should understand the importance of preventive examinations and undergo them regularly to avoid serious consequences.

 Forecast

-Cervical dysplasia is not a cancer, this diagnosis only indicates the risk of malignization of the pathological process.
-According to statistics, about 25-30% of patients who refused comprehensive treatment and regular examination fall into oncostatsnonar.
+Cervical dysplasia is not cancer yet, such a diagnosis only indicates the risk of malignancy of the pathological process.
+According to statistics, about 25-30% of patients who refused complex treatment and regular examinations end up in an oncoclinic.
 There are other figures, more optimistic.
-70-75% (sometimes more) with the help of diagnostics, carefully selected course of treatment, including radical methods, are completely cured and then only preventive examinations take place.
-Obviously, the overwhelming majority of women are still more attentive to their own health and successfully overcome the disease.
+70-75% (sometimes more) with the help of diagnostics, a carefully selected course of treatment, including radical methods, are completely cured and then undergo only preventive examinations.
+It is obvious that the overwhelming majority of women are still more attentive to their own health and successfully overcome the disease.

-In order for the information to be more convincing, we will issue a prognosis of cervical dysplasia in this way:
+To make the information more convincing, we will formulate the prognosis for cervical dysplasia in the following way:

-- Each third patient, diagnosed with CIN, did not feel the symptoms of the disease.
-Dysplasia was detected accidentally during a routine examination with a doctor.
+- Every third patient diagnosed with CIN did not experience symptoms of the disease.
+Dysplasia was detected by chance during a routine examination by a doctor.

-- Modern medicine is able to successfully combat cervical cancer (cervical cancer) under the condition of a timely revealed pathology of the epithelial cover of the cervix.
+- Modern medicine is able to successfully combat cervical cancer, provided that the pathology of the epithelial lining of the cervix is detected in a timely manner.

-- Surgical treatment for diagnosis - cervical dysplasia is shown in 80-85% of cases.
+- Surgical treatment for the diagnosis of cervical dysplasia is indicated in 80-85% of cases.

 - Relapses of dysplastic processes are possible in 10-15% of cases even after successful treatment.
-They are usually detected on preventive examinations 1.5-2 years after the operation.
+They are usually detected during preventive examinations 1.5-2 years after surgery.

-- The return of the development of pathology can be explained by inaccurate excision of the site with atypical cells or in the case of persistence of papillomavirus.
+- The recurrence of the development of pathology can be explained by inaccurate excision of the area with atypical cells or in the case of persistence of the papillomavirus.

-- During pregnancy, stage I dysplasia can be neutralized by a powerful adjustment of the hormonal, immune and other systems of the woman.
+- During pregnancy, stage I dysplasia can be neutralized through powerful restructuring of the woman’s hormonal, immune and other systems.

-- Cervical dysplasia does not interfere with natural delivery and is not a strict indication for caesarean section.
+- Cervical dysplasia does not interfere with natural childbirth and is not a strict indication for cesarean section.

-- With CIN at a moderate stage, the prognosis is more than favorable.
-Only 1% of patients continue treatment for the transformation of pathology in the II and III stages.
+- With CIN in the moderate stage, the prognosis is more than favorable.
+Only 1% of patients continue treatment due to the transformation of the pathology into stages II and III.

-- 10-15% of women with dysplasia of the cervix in the II stage continue complex therapy because of the development of the process in the III stage (this occurs within 2-3 years).
+- 10-15% of women with stage II cervical dysplasia continue complex therapy due to the development of the process to stage III (this occurs within 2-3 years).

-- The transition of dysplasia to Stage III and to cervical cancer is observed in 25-30% of women who have not received treatment, in 10-12% of patients, undergoing a full course of therapeutic measures.
+- The transition of dysplasia to stage III and to cervical cancer is observed in 25-30% of women who have not received treatment, and in 10-12% of patients who have undergone a full course of therapeutic measures.

-- More than 75-80% of women who have CIN at an early stage are fully recovered within 3-5 years.
+- More than 75-80% of women who are diagnosed with CIN early recover completely within 3-5 years.

-Cervical dysplasia as an asymptomatic process, which is developing rather slowly, remains a difficult but surmountable task for gynecologists.
-This problem is especially successfully solved provided that the woman understands the severity of the disease and consciously undergoes timely preventive examinations, including a whole set of diagnostic tests.
-CIN is not an oncology, but still the first alarm signal about a threat.
-Risk is easier to prevent and neutralize at the very beginning of development.
+Cervical dysplasia as an asymptomatic process, developing rather slowly, remains a difficult but surmountable task for gynecologists.
+This problem is solved especially successfully provided that the woman understands the seriousness of the disease and consciously undergoes timely preventive examinations, including the entire necessary set of diagnostic tests.
+CIN is not oncology, but still the first alarm signal about a threat.
+The risk is easier to prevent and neutralize at the very beginning of development.